MerginMaps/docs/src/migrate/qfield/index.md

 ### Known Differences

 1. Organization teams in QFieldCloud do not have any equivalent concept in <MainPlatformName />.
-2. <MainPlatformName /> does not have concept of secrets.
+2. There is no concept of secrets in <MainPlatformName />.
 For `pg_service` configuration, you need to transfer it manually as described [here](../../gis/supported_formats/index.md)
-3. <MainPlatformName /> does not allow users to manage ongoing jobs on their projects or workspaces.
+3. There is no concept of managing ongoing jobs or triggers in <MainPlatformName /> accessible for users.
 Users are presented result when jobs are finished (e.g. map rendering)

 If you cannot find some feature in the <MobileAppName />, check our <WishListLink />